 - Add the onions, celery and carrots to the pot and cook stirring frequently for about 5 minutes.
 The onions should start getting soft and translucent.
 Add the garlic and cook for an additional 2 minutes.

 - Add the beer and scrape the bottom of the pan with a wooden spoon to release all the brown bits.
 Bring to a boil.
-Add the crushed tomatoes and broth.
+Add the crushed tomatoes, broth and bay leaves.
 Mix well to combine.

 - Place the brisket fat side up in the pan.
 Cover with a lid or wrap tightly with aluminum foil making sure the foil doesn't touch the meat*